nucleic/kiwi/docs/source/basis/basic_systems.rst

 .. include:: ../substitutions.sub

-A system in Kiwi is defined by a set of constraints that can be either equalities or inequalities (>= and <= only, strict inequalities are not accepted), each of which can have an associated strength making more or less important to respect when solving the problem.
-The next sections will cover how to define those constraints and extract the result from the solver.
+A system within Kiwi is defined by a set of constraints, which may be either equalities or inequalities (limited to >= and <=, as strict inequalities are not supported).
+Each constraint can be assigned a specific 'strength', indicating its relative importance in the problem-solving process.
+The subsequent sections will delve into the methods of defining these constraints and extracting results from the solver.

 Defining variables and constraints
 ----------------------------------

-The first things that need to be defined are variables.
-Variables represent the values which the solver will be trying to determine.
-Variables are represented by |Variable| objects which can be created as follow:
+The initial step involves defining variables, which represent the values that the solver aims to determine.
+These variables are encapsulated by |Variable| objects.
+The creation of these objects can be accomplished as follows:

 .. tabs::